awslabs/pireporter/README.md

 The database log files will be downloaded and scanned for error messages if the `--include-logfiles` option is used.

 According to the policy, only instances and clusters with the Tag pireporter:allow (Key: pireporter Value: allow) can be accessed.
 That is why, use tagging to control which database instances can be accessed by the tool.

+Consider that the provided policy file can be modified by you.
+If you do not want to have a condition that checks for Tags, you can remove it before creating the policy or at any time afterward.

 ##### General considerations